felixhelix/authorVersion/README.md

 It also changes behavior for when a posted submission has its relations changed to inform the preprint has been published in a journal as a article.
 In this case, the author is prevented from changing relations or creating new versions.

+## Changes to Original Plugin
+This plugin adds options to describe the type of version that is about to be submitted.
+These include: Update, Revision and Correction.
+See https://github.com/lepidus/authorVersion/issues/4 for more information.

 ## Compatibility

 The latest release of this plugin is compatible with the following PKP applications: